MCmoderSD/ExecutorUtility/README.md

 ## Usage

 ### Maven
-Make sure you have the JitPack repository added to your `pom.xml` file:
+Make sure you have my Sonatype Nexus OSS repository added to your `pom.xml` file:
 ```xml
 <repositories>
     <repository>